Traditional Indian Cooking Classes

 Pre registration by phone or email is necessary.
 Sorry, no drop-ins.

-• A total experience occupying two to three hours.
+• A total experience occupying four to five hours.

 • Attentive preparation of food using whole, mostly organic ingredients.